How to do a QA interview

 don’t be overly-formal and rigid

 For example, it’s great that your attention-to-detail is such that in your current role you do everything by planning test cases.
 But some of us in agile don’t have the time or luxury-of-design to do that.
 It’s 2019 now, part of being the person who solely owns QA for your team is that no-one is checking these things.
 If you can’t be flexible and a sprint ends when you’re halfway through test cases and the spec changes by the next sprint and you have to start over it’s just not a pleasant glimpse into the future.
 If you envision your career as a box-ticker you’ll find your options increasingly limited.
+If your interest is delivering a product by the deadline at whatever cost then QA is not for you, for you deadlines are a guide and the disappointed look on an executive’s face is inherent to your role.

 If you’re only getting into QA as a career then ISTQB is a good book to read for context but you don’t need to pay for an exam anymore.